 Vitamin C -- found in abundance in citrus fruits, kiwi fruit and red bell peppers -- acts as an antioxidant and supports tissue development, immunity and protein metabolism.
 Severe deficiency of vitamin C, such as in scurvy, can leave you feeling fatigued.

-Overweight and obese people tend to have lower levels of vitamin C, but supplementation didn't substantially increase weight loss, showed a study in the Journal of Nutrition in 2007.
+People living with overweight and obesity tend to have lower levels of vitamin C, but supplementation didn't substantially increase weight loss, showed a study in the Journal of Nutrition in 2007.
 People who took vitamin C in addition to following a low-calorie diet or just followed a low-calorie diet lost similar amounts of weight after eight weeks.
 Getting adequate amounts of the vitamin is essential to health and energy, but it doesn't improve weight loss.

 Physical activity and vitamin C may be a winning combination though.
 A paper published in The Journal of the American College of Nutrition in 2005 suggested that getting enough vitamin C on a daily basis can help you burn more fat during moderate exercise.